 Routine assessment of child growth is used to monitor a child's growth and screen for acute malnutrition.
-"Healthcare provider" refers to any provider such as a doctor, nurse, or community health worker/fieldworker.
+"Healthcare provider or community health worker" refers to any provider such as a doctor, nurse, or community health worker/fieldworker.
 Length typically refers to when a child was measured lying down and height when a child was measured standing.
 There is no need to distinguish between height and length in how you code the response.
 Measurement around the upper arm refers to the measurement of the mid-upper arm circumference (MUAC).
 MUAC is usually a colored tape that is wrapped around the upper arm.
+Use your showcard to show the respondent an image of MUAC tape when you ask Q. 607c.
 Be certain to emphasize whether each of the actions happened within the last 3 months.